permutationlock/aven.h/README.md

 The other prominent part of the library is the build system.
 I've long been frustrated by how non-portable Makefiles are, and how complicated larger build systems are.
-What I wanted out of a C build system was:
+I wanted my build system to satisfy the following requirements:

- - a portable way to describe how the standard build tools (`cc`, `ld`, and `ar`) should be used to produce build artifacts;
+ - it should depend only on the existence of a C compiler toolchain: a C compiler (`cc`), an archiver (`ar`), and a linker (`cc` or a separate `ld`);
+ - it should include a portable API to interact with the filesystem (`mkdir`, `rm`, `rmdir`, `touch`) wihtout relying on external binaries[^2];
+ - build scripts should describe steps (evokations of the above tools/actions) and the dependencies between steps;
- - a way to specify exactly what executables and flags should be used for each of these tools, e.g. how the variables `CC` and `CFLAGS` are used in Makefiles;
+ - the user must be able to specify exactly what executables and flags will be used for each build tool, e.g. how the variables `CC` and `CFLAGS` are used in Makefiles;
- - a portable way to interact with the filesystem through build system steps[^2];
- - an easy way to build and use the artifacts from dependent projects within a parent project.
+ - there must by a standard easy way for a parent project to build and use artifacts from a dependency project.

 The current build system accomplishes all four bullet points to my satisfaction while remaining extremely simple.

-In total library currenlty includes:
+In total library includes:

  - slices, optionals, and results: `aven.h`
  - arena allocation: `aven/arena.h` ([inspired by this post][2])